harriott/CompFilesRec/README.md

 CompFilesRec
 ============

-A Python 3 script that compares pairs of directory structures recursively.
-I use it to check backups of videos.
+A little Python 3 script that compares pairs of directory structures recursively.
+I use it mainly to check backups of videos.